Welcome, Guest ( Login )

 Outdoor Light: Full sun, Mostly sunny, Part shade, Part sun

 Large clusters of lightly fragrant lavender-blue flowers are produced in early spring and are held well above the deep dark green foliage.
 Blue Moon Phlox was selected for its clusters of large full flowers and vigor.
 This is an excellent choice for lightly shaded gardens or as a groundcover under deciduous trees.
 Provide shade during the hottest portion of the day in hot summer climates and well-drained soil rich in organic matter.
 Easy and reliable once established.
 The flowers provide early spring nectar to butterflies and other pollinators.
+Blue Moon Phlox along with the straight species Phlox divaricata tied for the Top Performer in Mt.
+Cuba Center Phlox for Shade trials.
 Item# 11217

 Grows To: 6-12"H and slowly spreads